Neil Mehta

 • Contact

 My first main research project is in philosophy of perception.
-Here I defend rich pluralism, which says that conscious perception consists of two very different kinds of sensory awareness that are exercised in concert: representational awareness of particulars, and non-representational, partly essence-revealing awareness of sensory qualities.
+Here I defend rich pluralism, which says that conscious perception consists of two very different kinds of sensory awareness that are exercised in concert: representational awareness of particulars and non-representational, partly essence-revealing awareness of sensory qualities.

 On the side, I also consider metaphysical questions about the nature of grounding.